 A twist on the classic, this raspberry gimlet is perfect for summer!
 The sweet raspberries play well with the bite of the lime!
 Cheers!

 This drink takes the refreshing classic gin cocktail, the Gimlet, and adds fresh raspberries to bring a hint of fruity sweetness that makes it taste a bit like a raspberry limeade.
 The gimlet was popular in the warm colonies of the British Empire as a way to try prevent scurvy, and traditionally consisted of gin and sweetened lime juice.

-The sweetened lime juice was used in lieu of the fresh lime juice and sugar syrup as fresh limes were hard to come by in the wide flung corners of Britain.
+In the original recipe, sweetened lime juice was used in lieu of fresh lime juice and sugar syrup as fresh limes were hard to come by in the wide flung corners of Britain.
 And let’s be honest, it’s hard here in Omaha sometimes too!
 Using fresh lime juice brings a brighter tart note to this version of the Gimlet and makes for a very refreshing drink for a warm summer day.